AI Use Cases/Law Firms

 The Problem

 Law firm sales teams manually review matter intake data across fragmented systems - iManage for documents, Elite 3E or Aderant for financials, Clio for client records - to establish engagement pricing.
-Partners spend 8-12 hours weekly on non-billable administrative pricing review, cross-checking client history, matter scope, and risk profile against firm rate cards.
-Paralegals duplicate conflict checks and matter classification across multiple platforms, creating data silos and intake-to-engagement delays averaging 5-7 business days.
+Count what partners spend on non-billable pricing review - cross-checking client history, matter scope, and risk profile against firm rate cards - and it commonly runs 8-12 hours a week.
+Paralegals duplicate conflict checks and matter classification across multiple platforms, creating data silos and intake-to-engagement delays that stretch across a business week.
 This manual workflow introduces pricing inconsistency: identical matter types receive different engagement terms depending on which partner reviews them, eroding realization rates and creating partner-to-partner billing disputes.

 Revenue & Operational Impact